castorini/pyserini/docs/experiments-msmarco-irst.md

   --max-sim
 ```

-For different topics, the `--input`,`--topics` and `--qrel` are different, since Pyserini has all these topics available, we can pass in
+For different topics, the `--topics` and `--irst_topics` are different, since Pyserini has all these topics available, we can pass in
 different values to run on different datasets.

 `--topics`: <br />